Malaysian Chinese ceramic ware has been an important part of how the food was presented…

 Mooncake Festivals of Yore – a reminiscence of the fun activities and special foods eaten during the Mooncake (Mid-Autumn) Festival.

-In my corner of rural Malaysia several decades ago, we really looked forward to this festival, also called The Lantern Festival, or the Mid-Autumn Festival (中秋节).
-Unlike the Chinese New Year festivities, there weren’t many taboos associated with this celebration (at least, none that were imposed on me!) and so for us kids.
+In my corner of rural Malaysia several decades ago, we really looked forward to this festival.
+The Mooncake Festival is also called The Lantern Festival, or the Mid-Autumn Festival (中秋节).
+Unlike the Chinese New Year festivities, there weren’t many taboos associated with this celebration.
+At least, none that were imposed on me!
+This was much more fun and relaxing for us kids.